Ricky Correia

-Ricky Correia (born May 2, 2002) is an American professional football defensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+Ricky Correia (born May 2, 2002) is an American professional football defensive lineman for the Birmingham Stallions of the United Football League (UFL).
 Correia previously played college football for the California Golden Bears.

 College career

 Correia played college football for the California Golden Bears from 2020 to 2024.
 In his career at Cal, he played in 45 games, recording 105 tackles, including five tackles for a loss, 2.5 sacks, three pass knockdowns and one fumble recovery.

 Professional career

 On July 21, 2025, it was announced that the Toronto Argonauts signed Correia to the practice roster.
 He was promoted to the active roster on July 24 and made his professional debut against the Winnipeg Blue Bombers on July 26.
 Correia logged his first tackle, also against Winnipeg, on August 1.
 He reverted to the practice roster on August 7.
 Correia was activated on August 22 due to an injury for Jordan Williams, ahead a game against the BC Lions.